agenteo/agenteo.github.com/source/_posts/2015-07-27-a-successful-deploy-workflow-using-git-tags-and-a-changelog.md

   - workflow
 ---

-I am describing a workflow that I've used with a team of 5 developers and one product owner deploying once or twice a week.
-This workflow is broken in:
+I am describing a workflow that reduced product acceptance bottlenecks and ensured reliable deployments in a team of 5 developers and one product owner.
+The article is broken in to:

 * working on a feature
 * merging approval